Eugene, OR Parks and Recreation Programs

 PHOTO CREDIT: Brian McCord

-Eugene is often regarded as one of the healthiest cities in the United States, and there are dozens of good reasons for that lofty distinction.
+Eugene is often regarded as one of the healthiest cities in the United States, and one reason is due to the great parks and recreation programs offered to residents.

 The City of Eugene Parks and Open Space Department oversees nearly 50 recreation programs that can be used and enjoyed by residents of all ages.
 That enjoyment can begin at the earliest ages with city-sponsored kids programs such as KinderKarate, Gym Tumblers, MusiKids, modern dance and ballet.
 There are also more than 25 sports programs available for boys and girls who live in the Eugene area.